-You have a right to your anxieties.
+You have a right to your anxieties, and you have a right to control it too.
+There is plenty out there to help you manage these feelings during this new experience, such as CBD oil or other products available, but just remember its all very normal to be feeling this way.
 A few weeks ago, after the AP Lit test, I asked my students what it is they wished to learn with our remaining time together.
 I foolishly expected them to want to learn something fun related to English class: creative writing, movies, post-structural feminist critique.
 But instead, my students asked things like how do I do laundry?
 Do you have any suggestions for healthy meals?
 What about making new friends?
 They instead wished to learn about the adult world.
 And then, a student in the front row of the class, for the purposes of the story, let’s call her “Allie Casper,” she asked me, “How are you not bored?”

 It was a good question, one that I not been prepared to answer on that particular day of class.
 After all, it was a personal question touching on the existential struggle.
 Solving boredom is no easy task.
 At least, not in the long term.
 Short-lived boredom can be temporarily corrected.
 Drive a different route to work, make friends with someone who’s wearing a cape, don’t watch televised golf.